jsuereth/scala-arm/src/jekyll/continuations.md

     writer.flush()
 {% endhighlight %}

-You can see how each call to `shift` (either the `!` operator or the `each_line_from` method) causes additional computation before and after the 'hole'.
+You can see how each call to `shift` (either the `now` operator or the `each_line_from` method) causes additional computation before and after the 'hole'.
 You can also see in `each_line_from` how that 'hole' in the computation can be used more than once to complete the entire process.

 Delimited continuations provide a lot of power.
 This simple model of thinking about them helps understand the type signatures and how to use them effectively.